-As a result of adopting Notice CPD 16-11, all PSH projects funded by the Fresno / Madera CoC that hawe.dedicated-or-prioritized-any-beds for the use of people experiencing chronic homelessness will assign those beds based on (a) the length of time in which an individual or family has been homeless, and (b) the severity of the individual or family's service needs.
-Likewise, all Fresno / Madera CoC funded PSH beds that are <a href="not-ted-acceptance-not-ted-acce
+As a result of adopting Notice CPD 16-11, all PSH projects funded by the Fresno / Madera CoC that have dedicated or prioritized any beds for the use of people experiencing chronic homelessness will assign those beds based on (a) the length of time in which an individual or family has been homeless, and (b) the severity of the individual or family's service needs.
+Likewise, all Fresno / Madera CoC-funded PSH beds that are not dedicated or prioritized for use by people experiencing chronic homelessness will, whenever it is possible to do so in a manner consistent with current grant agreements, assign beds according to the following priority scheme: ¶

-- First Priority: Households with a Disability, Long Periods of Episodic Homelessness, and Severe Service Needs - 2.
-Second Priority: Households with a Disability and Severe Service Needs - 3.
-Third Priority: Households with a Disability coming from Places Not Meant for Human Habitation, Safe Havens, or Emergency Shelters - 4.
-Fourth Priority: Households with a Disability coming from Transitional Housing.
+First Priority: Households with a Disability, Long Periods of Episodic Homelessness, and Severe Service Needs¶ Second Priority: Households with a Disability and Severe Service Needs¶

+Third Priority: Households with a Disability coming from Places Not Meant for Human Habitation, Safe Havens, or Emergency Shelters¶

+Fourth Priority: Households with a Disability coming from Transitional Housing.¶

-The assignments and priorities discussed above are mandatory for all CoC funded PSH beds and will be made in collaboration with the Fresno Madera Continuum of Care's Coordinated Entry System, which will take the above priorities into account when making referrals and conducting case conferences.
-In some cases, the specific manner in which the Coordinated Entry System will take these priorities into account will include use of the VI-SPDAT, which collects information about the severity of a client's service needs and the amount of time for which a client has been homeless.
+The assignments and priorities discussed above are mandatory for all CoC-funded PSH beds and will be made in collaboration with the Fresno Madera Continuum of Care's Coordinated Entry System, which will take the above priorities into account when making referrals and conducting case conferences.
+In some cases, the specific manner in which the Coordinated Entry System will take these priorities into account will include use of the VI-

-Section 2.
-Homeless Management Information System (HMIS).
-The Fresno / Madera Continuum of Care must designate a single HMIS for FMCoC and an eligible applicant to serve as the CoC's HMIS lead agency.
-The FMCoC must also:
+Deleted: Continuum of Care must designate a single HMIS for FMCoC and an eligible applicant to serve as the CoC's HMIS lead agency.
+The FMCoC must also:¶ Review, revise, and approve a CoC HMIS data privacy plan, data security plan, and data quality plan¶